rsummers3/hello-world/README.md

 Whelp, it's still here waiting for me to get to work.
 Even works at home on an inexpensive chromebook.
 Amazing.

+OK, here we are several months later, I have made little progress in progrming per-se but it's not difficult to pick up where
+I left off.